xMcacutt-Archipelago/Ty1AP-Client/README.md

 Once you launch the game, the client should be up and running.

-Optionally, you can place the Patch_PC.rkv from the releases page into your Ty folder to have some extra Archipelago branding.
+You'll also need to place the Patch_PC.rkv from the releases page into your Ty folder (the same folder as TY.exe).

-**as of v1.1.4, libcrypto and libssl are no longer required as dependencies**

 ## Connecting